 Teena‑Ann V. Sankoorikal is a partner in Cravath’s Litigation Department.

-Ms. Sankoorikal has a broad litigation practice, with particular experience in intellectual property-related disputes, including patent, copyright, trade secrets and breach of contract, as well as antitrust matters.
-Ms. Sankoorikal has represented both plaintiffs and defendants including Alarm.com (patent litigation), IBM (copyright, trade secret and antitrust), Qualcomm (patent), Warner Brothers Records (copyright) and Frank Reginald Brown (dispute relating to ownership interest in Snapchat), among others.
+Ms. Sankoorikal has a broad litigation practice, with particular experience in intellectual property‑related disputes, including patent, copyright, trade secrets and breach of contract, as well as antitrust matters.
+Ms. Sankoorikal has represented both plaintiffs and defendants including Alarm.com (patent litigation), IBM (copyright, trade secrets and antitrust), Qualcomm (patent), Warner Brothers Records (copyright) and Frank Reginald Brown (dispute relating to ownership interest in Snapchat), among others.

-Ms. Sankoorikal co‑authored the Intellectual Property Law Answer Book, published by the Practising Law Institute, which is currently in its fourth edition.
+Ms. Sankoorikal co‑authored the Intellectual Property Law Answer Book, published by the Practising Law Institute, which is currently in its fifth edition.

 Ms. Sankoorikal received the National Diversity Council’s 2016 Multicultural Leadership Award of the Tri‑State Area.
 In 2015, she was recommended for her patent litigation work by The Legal 500 United States and was selected as one of the “Outstanding 50 Asian Americans in Business” by the Asian American Business Development Center.
-Ms. Sankoorikal was recognized for her work in intellectual property litigation in the Leaders League Innovation - Technology & Intellectual Property Report in 2014.
+Ms. Sankoorikal was recognized for her work in intellectual property litigation in the Leaders League Innovation ‑ Technology & Intellectual Property Report in 2014 and 2015.
 In 2013, Ms. Sankoorikal was named a “Rising Star” by both New York Law Journal and the Minority Corporate Counsel Association (MCCA).
 In 2012, she received the “Best Lawyers Under 40” award from the National Asian Pacific American Bar Association for her outstanding professional achievements and dedication to the Asian Pacific American community.